-- Rest feet in a tub of hot water with the baking soda and Kosher salt stirred in.
+- Rest feet in a tub of hot water that has baking soda and Kosher salt stirred in (if preferred, apple cider vinegar can be added to the water instead).
 Soak for about 20 minutes.

-- After 20 minutes, lift one foot out of the tub and begin to scrub the callus or corn with the pumice stone.
-Do this gently, your skin will be tender from the soaking.
+- After 20 minutes, lift one foot out of the tub and begin to scrub the callus or corn (use the pumice stone).
+Do this gently since skin will be tender from the soaking.

-- Rinse the stone in the tub as needed, you’ll have loose skin building up (rinse off as needed).
-Continue working with the pumice until the troublesome spot has been removed, or at least as much as is comfortably possible.
-Sometimes this will take more than one treatment.
+- Rinse the stone in the basin as needed, you’ll find there’s loose, sloughed epidermis building up on the surface of the pumice that reduces its effective abrasiveness.
+Continue working with the tool until the troublesome spot has been removed, or at least as much as is comfortably possible.
+Sometimes this takes more than a single treatment.

-- Repeat the procedure on the other foot (which has been resting in the tub the whole time).
+- Repeat the procedure for the other foot (which has been resting in the basin the whole time).
 The skin will be softer yet on this one, so go gently.

-- Once you’ve successfully removed them (or as much as you can in one sitting), rinse off and pat dry.
-Apply your favorite moisturizer then cover them with wool or cotton socks.
+- Once successfully removed (or as much as possible in one sitting), rinse off and pat dry.
+Apply favorite moisturizer then put on wool or cotton socks.

-- The first procedure will always be the biggest job, but if you regularly treat as soon as rough spots start to appear, you should see positive results.
-You can also try these spa recipes and turn it into a pamper time: Soaks and Therapy Scrub (scroll to bottom of page).
+- The first treatment is always the biggest job, but if regularly tended to (especially as soon as rough spots start to appear), quick and positive results should be noticed.
+Incorporating these spa recipes turn it into a luxurious time of pampering.
+This Therapy Scrub is also lovely (scroll to bottom of page).

-- If they are particularly thick, you may need to perform the above steps over a period of several days.
+- If the patches are particularly thick, the above steps may be needed to perform over a period of several days.

-- If you find they develop regularly, try applying coconut oil or shea butter frequently and fitting your shoes with cushion insoles.
+- If they tend to develop routinely, try applying coconut oil or shea butter frequently and fitting shoes with cushion insoles.
 Wear shoes that fit well, use cushioned insoles and avoid wearing high heels.
-You can buy special pads to cover the corns that help them heal faster.
+Special pads can be purchased to cover the corns that help them heal faster.

-- If yours seem to be permanent, are painful and don’t disappear with treatment, have your doctor check them.
-He (or she) may be able to prescribe something for you, sometimes surgery is required for extreme cases.
+- If yours seem to be permanent, are painful and don’t disappear after regular treatment, have a doctor check them.
+He (or she) may be able to prescribe something, occasionally surgery is required for extreme cases.

-Careful: If you have diabetes, it’s always recommended to consult your doctor first before doing any type of foot care regimen.
+Caution: If you have diabetes, it’s always recommended to consult a medical doctor first before doing any type of self-care regimen.